lliu1871/BDgfe/README.md

 # BDgfe
 The R package for the time-dependent birth-death model (nonfunctionalization, neufunctionalization, and subfunctionalization).
-To install package BDgfe, download the .tar.gz file and install it locally using "R CMD INSTALL file.tar.gz"
+To install package BDgfe, download the .tar.gz file and install it locally using "R CMD INSTALL BDgfe_1.4.tar.gz"